mario2904/docker-hadoop-cluster/README.md

 docker-compose up -d
 ```

-**Technically that's it!** But you will only have 2 active nodes by default, 1 master and 1 slave.
+**Technically that's it!** But you will only have 3 active nodes by default, 1 master, 1 slave and 1 client.
 You will need to run the following command to "scale" the slave nodes (add more slave nodes) and specify the number of slave nodes desired.

 ```bash
 docker-compose scale slave=<num>